fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

   "#{@name} says arf!"
 end
 ```
 Instead of referencing the instance variable directly, we want to use the `name` getter method that we created earlier, and that is given to us now by `attr_accessor`.
+Remember, `attr_accessor` __creates instance methods that reference instance variables__ - our change from the instance variable to the instance method is effectively the same thing, just a different method of getting the instance variable.
 ```
 def speak
   "#{name} says arf!"
 end
 ```
 By removing the `@` symbol, we're now calling the instance *method* (and using it's return value), rather than the instance *variable*.
-Why do this?
 Why not just reference the `@name` instance variable, like we did before?
 Technically, you could just reference the instance variable, but it's generally a good idea to call the getter method instead.
 It's much easier to just reference a getter method, and make the change in that one method.

 Suppose we added two more states to track to the GoodDog class called "height" and "weight":
 ```